duereg/manager-readme/README.md

  - Hopefully this helps you understand me and help us [work together](#together)
  - It captures what you can expect out of an average week [working here](#working)

 **Important**: *This is NOT meant as a replacement for getting to know each other.
-It is also not a set of excuses for bad behavior.
+It's also not a set of excuses for bad behavior.
 I don't get to be a jerk because I warned you in advance.*

 # <a name="responsibilities"></a> My Responsibilities
 ### My Responsibility to You